wp-plugins/genesis-communities-cpt/readme.txt

 Initial Release.

 ==Upgrade Notice==

+= 0.6.1 =
+Bug fix.
+Removed test code message on some pages.

 = 0.6.0 =
 Updated plugin for translations.
 New features added for archive page.
 Some file names were changed.